-I want to write about being a middle-aged woman, mother, wife and friend – my experience is by no means unique, so I am sure some of my ponderings will resonate.
+I want to write about being a middle-aged woman, mother, wife and friend with the menopause – my experience is by no means unique, so I am sure some of my ponderings will resonate.

 Physically, age happens and I don’t just mean with new aches and pains, grey hair and chin hair, although that is also there.
 I mean with hormones and the changes that come with the peri-menopause.
 Functioning with sleeplessness, lack of energy, struggles with concentration and fluctuating hormones, which can make me feel on top of the world and completely worthless from one day to the next.
 And with this comes mental aging when a different perspective might happen – and it hits us all differently.
 I am at a point where I want to slow down, I want less stress, less juggling, less pressure and more settledness, more calmness and more freedom to do what I enjoy, both at work and personally.

 As a woman who is about to hit 46, life can be very much about fixes – wrinkle creams, concealers, HRT, mood stabilisers, hair dye, getting into shape, dieting… And so it goes on.
 These things are relevant and irrelevant in equal measure – I will do these things if they are relevant and needed by myself to function better but I don’t want to feel under any pressure to hide my age or to fix my age.
 I am keen to continue doing what works for me – looking my age, walking for exercise and being aware of what I eat and knowing how I feel if I don’t exercise and if I overindulge on chocolate, cheese, booze and bread.
 This is will different for everyone.